singh1114/best/_posts/2018-01-18-how-to-use-factoryboy-to-create-model-instances-in-python-for-testing.md

 In this post, I will talk about the way in which we can write tests for models.

-For testing models, we need to create sample objects for this.
+For testing models, we need to create sample objects. 😱

-It's pretty hard to write the same code again and again to create the same object.
+It's pretty hard to write the same code again and again to create the same objects.

 Today I am going to talk about using [FactoryBoy](https://github.com/FactoryBoy/factory_boy) for testing Django application.